 \subsubsection{Correlated Random Coefficients Model}

-To accommodate the correlated random coefficients model where the individual heterogeneity $z_{i}\left(=\lambda_{i}\text{ or }l_{i}\right)$ can be potentially correlated with the conditioning variables $c_{i0}$, it is necessary to consider a nonparametric Bayesian prior that is compatible with the much harder conditional density estimation problem.
+To accommodate the correlated random coefficients model where the individual heterogeneity $z_{i}\left(=\lambda_{i}\text{ or }l_{i}\right)$ can be correlated with the conditioning variables $c_{i0}$, it is necessary to consider a nonparametric Bayesian prior that is compatible with the much harder conditional density estimation problem.
 One issue is associated with the uncountable collection of conditional densities, and \citet{PatiDunsonTokdar2013} circumvent it by linking the properties of the conditional density to the corresponding ones of the joint density without explicitly modeling the marginal density of $c_{i0}$.
 As suggested in \citet{PatiDunsonTokdar2013}, I utilize the Mixtures of Gaussian Linear Regressions (MGLR\textsubscript{x}) prior, a generalization of the Gaussian-mixture prior for conditional density estimation, and extend it to the multivariate setup.
 Conditioning on $c_{i0}$,

-Similar to the DPM prior, the component parameters can be directly drawn from the base distribution, $\theta_{k}=\left(\mu_{k},\Omega_{k}\right)\sim G_{0}.$ $G_{0}$ is again specified as a conjugate form with a multivariate normal distribution for $\text{vec}\left(\mu_{k}\right)$ and an inverse Wishart distribution for $\Omega_{k}$ (or a multivariate-normal-inverse-gamma distribution if $z_{i}$ is a scalar).
-Now the mixture probabilities are characterized by the probit stick-breaking process
+Similar to the DPM prior, the component parameters can be directly drawn from the base distribution, $\left(\mu_{k},\Omega_{k}\right)\sim G_{0}.$ $G_{0}$ is again specified as a conjugate matricvariate-normal-inverse-Wishart form (or a multivariate-normal-inverse-gamma distribution for scalar $z_{i}$).
+Now the mixture probabilities are characterized by a probit stick-breaking process